Scandinavian Airlines System Flight 347: Hijacking

 SAS Flight 347 was a scheduled, domestic flight from Bardufoss Airport via Bodø Airport to Oslo Airport, Fornebu.
 Check-in and boarding ran as normal, without any security check.
 At Bardufoss, 122 people boarded the aircraft, including a large group of soldiers who were on leave of absence and on their way home to Southern Norway.
 Representatives from the ground handlers stated that none of the passengers acted suspiciously.

 During the first leg of the flight, at about 15:00, Keč, wearing a winter coat, got up from his seat and walked to the front of the aircraft.
 A flight attendant stopped him.
 After talking for a short while, and another flight attendant came by, he was let into the cockpit.
-No information about the hijacking was given to the passengers until arrival at Bodø.
+No information about the hijacking was given to the passengers until the aircraft landed at Bodø.
 Bodø Airport was evacuated and the aircraft parked at Bodø Main Air Station, the military section.
 After landing, by order of the hijacker, the passengers were informed that all women, children under 18 and people over 60 were to leave the aircraft.
 After this had happened, there were 77 passengers and four crew members left.
 The aircraft departed Bodø at about 16:00 and headed for Oslo Airport, Gardermoen, which was closed for all other traffic.

 After the aircraft had landed at Gardermoen at 17:20, contact was established between Keč and the police negotiator Morten, who also had been the prime negotiator during Aeroflot Flight 137, a hijacking that also had taken place at the airport.
 Keč predominantly spoke English and insisted that he simply be referred to as "the Bosnian".
 He immediately informed that he had not hurt any of the crew or passengers, and that he was not affiliated with anyone.
 His immediate demands were that official representatives were to tell the world what needed to be done to solve the conflict in Bosnia.
 He then gave a presentation of the situation and that his only intentions were to help his countrymen.
 For several minutes, the conversion was about the lack of help Keč felt was being given to his home country.